 A Pre-Performance Dancer Fuel Plan

-I often stress the importance of making time in your schedule to sit back, relax, and enjoy the mindful experience of a meal.
+I often stress the importance of making time in a dancer’s schedule to sit back, relax, and enjoy the mindful experience of a meal.
 However, busy days are bound to fill our schedules, especially during the summer intensive season.
 It’s in these instances that meal planning becomes key to a dancer’s diet.
 Since intense dance schedules can leave hunger cues unnoticeable, planning meals and snacks is critical for preventing energy dips and appetite surges later in the day.

 But how can dancers plan for an upcoming day of rehearsals or performances?
 Let’s break down how dancers can create a pre-performance fuel plan that supports their needs.
 We’ll cover: